hailu8/Student_Newspaper_paper_project/README.md

 3. Write an SQL script to create the materialized view.
 4. Run server.py, and open http://127.0.0.1:8000/ with your browser.

-Note: We decided to submit a newspaper.sql file instead of using parse_xml because it was faster.
-Please contact us if you want to use parse_xml instead of the SQL dump.
+Please contact me if you want to use parse_xml instead of the SQL dump.